SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

   title: [Ultimate Synthetic Delta Neutral],
   abstract: [
     This paper present a new decentralized protocol proposing two defi products : making yield by being exposed in dollar and long leverage trading.
-    These both system work in pair to be operational and secure.
+    These two systems work in pair to be operational and secure.
 A new token is introduce, USDN, tradable and making value over time.
     To ensure good health of the protocol, both products need to be at equilibrium.
-We describe in this paper how we are using funding and imbalance limits to ensure the good behavior.
+We describe in this paper how we are using funding and imbalance limits to ensure the right behavior of the protocol.
   ],
   index-terms: ("Defi", "Blockchain"),
 )